Expunging or Sealing Adult Criminal Records in Washington

 • criminal charges pending against you, or

-• you have any subsequent convictions, other than prostitution (although this limitation does not apply if you can prove that your subsequent conviction was also a result of having been the victim of one of the crimes specified above).
+• you have any subsequent convictions, other than prostitution (although this limitation doesn't apply if you can prove your subsequent conviction was also a result of being the victim of one of the crimes specified above).

 Suspended sentence.
-If you completed a suspended sentence, you may be able to petition to have your conviction dismissed.
-(Washington Statutes § 9.92.066 (2018).)
+If you've completed a suspended sentence, you can petition to have your conviction vacated in Washington.

-For more information about criminal record expungement in Washington, including filing guidelines, see the Washington State Courts website.
+For more information about criminal record expungement in Washington, including filing guidelines, see the guide provided by the Washington State Courts website.
+All of the forms needed for record sealing can be found there as well.

 Getting Legal Help